thebuilder/react-intersection-observer/README.md

 ```

 ### Polyfill for intersection-observer
 The component requires the [intersection-observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) to be available on the global namespace.
-At the moment it is included in Chrome, Firefox, Opera and Edge.
-Make sure to include the polyfill to support other browsers like IE and Webkit.
+At the moment you should include a polyfill to ensure support in all browsers.

 You can import the [polyfill](https://yarnpkg.com/en/package/intersection-observer) directly or use a service like [polyfill.io](https://polyfill.io/v2/docs/) that can add it when needed.